Joyce Wethered

 Joyce Wethered, Lady Heathcoat-Amory (17 November 1901 – 18 November 1997) was a golfer regarded as the leading British woman player of the inter-war period.

+Career

-Joyce learned the game as a child, as did her brother Roger, who lost a playoff for the 1921 Open Championship.
+Wethered learned the game as a child, as did her brother Roger, who lost a playoff for the 1921 Open Championship.
 Joyce won the British Ladies Amateur four times (1922, 1924, 1925, and 1929) and the English Ladies' Amateur Championship for five consecutive years (1920–24).

-She married Sir John Heathcoat-Amory in 1937, and became Lady Heathcoat-Amory.
 Her play and swing were greatly admired by Bobby Jones, the American champion of the same era.
 Jones, who played several exhibition rounds with her, had a very high regard for her game.
 She essentially retired from competitive play by 1930.

 She played most of her golf at (and was a member of) Worplesdon Golf Club in Surrey.
-She was inducted into the World Golf Hall of Fame in 1975.

 An exhibition of memorabilia can be seen at Knightshayes Court in Devon, where she lived.

+Awards and honors

+In 1975, she was inducted into the World Golf Hall of Fame.

+Personal life

+She married Sir John Heathcoat-Amory in 1937, and became Lady Heathcoat-Amory.